ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 Can I still claim interest on a business loan?

 Yes.
-Interest on commercial loans (e.g. for equipment, property, vehicles) remains tax deductible.
+Interest on commercial loans, such as for equipment, property, or vehicles, remains tax deductible.
 Only ATO interest charges are affected by the new law.

 Does this apply to prior years?